pkgdown/extra.css

 group_col

-a column of the metadata to use to group multiple samples into one bar plot
+a column of the metadata to use to group multiple samples into one bar plot The default is NULL, which uses the sample id.

 fraction